What Is Monsanto?

-Monsanto is generally known for producing genetically modified organisms (GMOs), having a bad environmental record, using dangerous pesticides, and clashing with local farmers.
+Monsanto is an American agrochemical and agricultural biotechnology corporation that was founded in 1901.
+Generally known for producing genetically modified organisms (GMOs), having a bad environmental record, using dangerous pesticides, and clashing with local farmers.
 But how did they get this reputation?
 Read on to find out!

 Frankenfood and the Terminator Seed

 The company first got into trouble when it introduced GMOs to Europe and had its new, scientifically advanced product widely rejected as “Frankenfood.”
 Once global protests died down and GMOs became more socially acceptable, Monsanto purchased Delta Pine and Land Company, the inventor of a seed that could only be used once.
 By purchasing this so-called “terminator” seed, Monsanto settled into a reputation for exploiting farmers.
 Instead of relying on natural laws, farmers would have to buy new seeds from Monsanto – every single year.

 As if this wasn’t enough, Monsanto already had a long history as a chemical company.
 Monsanto was one of the original producers of both Agent Orange (dioxin), a toxic herbicide that caused serious health issues after use during the Vietnam War, and DDT, a pesticide that’s devastating environmental effects were detailed in the best-selling book Silent Spring.

 Monsanto also developed the popular herbicide, glyphosate (brand-name: Roundup®), which was recently labeled a “probable human carcinogen.”